SchwarzRene/Eduflow/docs/tiss_readme.md

 ## Build a Windows .exe for the full app

-This repo also contains a Flask web frontend.
+This repo also contains a Flask web frontend with modern static assets.
 To package everything into a single Windows executable:

 1. Install dependencies: